harshitagarwal26/harshitagarwal26.github.io/_projects/00mrgcn.md

   To obtain ground truth labels for training data, we propose a hypothesis to calculate the scores for each user based on the quality and quantity of their involvement in the underground forum.
   The proposed framework jointly embeds the users' and multi relational information to learn the nodes embeddings in the graph.
   We demonstrate the effectiveness of the proposed model on a neo-nazi underground forum, IronMarch.

+  1. Firstly, we loaded the images by first looping over all the languages and fetching all the images for each alphabet in every language one by one.
+This was done for both test and validation sets.
+  2. Then we randomly selected languages for each batch and in every language, formed pairs of images with target of 1 if they belong to the same alphabet and 0 if they are of different alphabets.

 <br>